 "What about multiple selves?"

-Hierarchical AB architecture can maintain multiple E(t) streams (as in split-brain patients), but narrative integration typically creates subjective unity.
-The system experiences itself as unified even when processing is distributed.
+Hierarchical AB architecture can maintain multiple E(t) streams—as demonstrated in split-brain patients, where each hemisphere sustains its own sequence of conscious packages.
+But in intact systems, narrative integration typically creates subjective unity: the system experiences itself as one, even when processing is distributed.
+Multiple selves are not a threat to the theory—they are a prediction of it, under specific architectural conditions.

 "What about Mary's Room?"

-Mary knows all physical facts about color processing but has never seen red.
+Mary knows every physical fact about color processing but has never seen red.
 When she finally sees red, does she learn something new?

-Within this framework, Mary before leaving the room possesses full knowledge of C(t): the wavelengths, neural pathways, and behavioral responses associated with red.
+Within this framework: Mary before leaving the room possesses full knowledge of C(t)—the wavelengths, neural pathways, and behavioral responses associated with red.
 But she has never instantiated the specific E(t) = bind(C_red, A_red) in her own attention buffer.
 When she sees red for the first time, she doesn't discover a new metaphysical fact.
-She simply instantiates a mechanism she had only understood abstractly.
+She instantiates a mechanism she had only understood abstractly.

-Analogy: A person can study every physical detail of swimming — hydrodynamics, muscle activation, neural coordination — without ever having swum.
-The first time they swim, they don't uncover hidden physics; they experience what it is like to be the system executing those physics.
-Mary's case is the same: she learns what it is like to be the system running E(t) for red, not some additional non-physical "fact of redness."
+A person can study every physical detail of swimming—hydrodynamics, muscle activation, neural coordination—without ever having swum.
+The first time they enter the water, they don't uncover hidden physics; they experience what it is like to be the system executing those physics.
+Mary's case is identical: she learns what it is like to be the system running E(t) for red, not some additional non-physical "fact of redness."

 COMPARISON WITH COMPETING THEORIES